 Where the amount of tax payable or recoverable is uncertain, whether due to the relevant tax authority challenge or due to uncertainty regarding the acceptability of a particular tax treatment under the tax laws, judgment is required to assess the probability that the uncertain tax treatment will be accepted by the tax authority.
-In accordance with IFRIC 23, if it is not probable that the uncertain tax treatment will be accepted by the tax authority in determining the related taxable profit.
+In accordance with IFRIC 23, if it is not probable that the uncertain tax treatment will be accepted by the tax authority, the Group shall reflect the effects of uncertainty in determining the related taxable profit.
 Uncertain tax provisions include any related penalties, if applicable under the tax laws.